 The Beginners Guide to Homeschooling

 Then, public school happened.
-Even though I had carefully selected the elementary school he would attend and it seemed fantastic, it only took a few weeks before we started having problems.
+Even though I had carefully selected the elementary school my new first-grader would attend and it seemed fantastic, it only took a few weeks before we started having problems.
 My son quickly lost his love of learning, was bored, and cried almost every day when I dropped him off.
 Talk about breaking a Mom’s heart!

-Now that I feel I’m a bit of a veteran homeschooler, it’s time to start sharing my experiences.
+Now that I feel I’m a bit of a veteran homeschooler, it’s time to start sharing my experiences by writing this beginner’s guide to homeschooling.
 We’ve used a lot of different curricula, tried different methods of learning, figured out what works for us in planning and organization, learned the value of homeschool groups and classes, and figured out how to get through a day when no one seems to want to get along.

 Of course, the beauty of homeschooling is that it can be individualized to fit the needs of your family, so the way I homeschool may not be the way you want to.
 However, I do have a lot of experience and I hope that I can help you in your journey!